Written By Shubham Arora

 Published By: Shubham Arora | Published: Oct 09, 2025, 04:37 PM (IST)

 WhatsApp is rolling out a new look for its app on iOS.
 The popular messaging platform has adopted the iOS 26-inspired interface on iPhones.
 The new update is reportedly being pushed out to select users, who can now experience the Liquid Glass design language in WhatsApp too.
 Notably, Apple introduced the new user interface with its latest iOS 26 update alongside the iPhone 17 series launch last month.
-Also Read: How Apple’s ‘Find My iPhone’ Helped Bust Gang Behind 40,000 Stolen Phones
+Also Read: Samsung Beats Apple!
+World’s First 2nm Mobile Exynos 2600 Chip Is Here, Galaxy S26 Series Likely to Get It

 Several users have started experiencing noticeable changes WhatsApp’s latest version, offering translucent layers and a more fluid look overall.
 The new update has also introduced a floating tab bar above the chat list, bringing a modern look to the interface.
-Also Read: 6 Best Premium Tablets For Office Work: Which One You Should Buy
+Also Read: iPhone Fold Launch Is Coming In 2026, But It Could Be Available To You In 2027; Here's Why

 The refreshed interface works well in both light and dark themes, with WhatsApp automatically adjusting transparency and depth effects based on the mode you’re using.
 It also adopts the redesigned iOS 26 keyboard, making it blend more naturally with Apple’s latest software aesthetic.